diegocoelho/DesafioFlaskFramework/README.md

 pip install -r requirements.txt python run.py #or flask run
 ```
-**Note: If you prefer the second option, it's highly recommended to use python virtual enviroments.**
+**Note: If you prefer the second option, it's highly recommended to use python virtual environments.**

 After that, the app should be running at http://127.0.0.1:5000/